Finding our WHY?

 Curriculum

-The Waitara East School curriculum is conceptual in nature, inquiry based, future focused and promotes self-efficacy that results in student initiated action.
-It is learner centred, draws on and adds to parent, whānau, and community knowledge while developing and exploring student identity, health, language and culture.
-Waitara East School believes and implements the Positive Behaviour for Learning (PB4L) philosophy.
+The Waitara East School curriculum is conceptual in nature, inquiry based, future-focused and promotes self-efficacy.
+We use a Learn, Create, Share pedagogical approach that allows our learners to be connected, visible, ubiquitous, and empowered.
+Our curriculum is localised and learner centred which draws on and adds to parent, whānau, and community knowledge resulting in student-initiated action.
+Our curriculum design develops and explores student identity, health, language and culture.
+Waitara East School believes and implements the Positive Culture for Learning (PC4L) philosophy.

 Assessment